 II.
 Background and Justification

-AGS is an IgE-mediated hypersensitivity reaction specific to alpha-gal, an oligosaccharide found on the cells of non-primate mammals and their product derivatives Clinical presentation is broad, and the time to onset depends on the mode of exposure. typically includes gastrointestinal symptoms, urticaria, and anaphylaxis with delayed onset (e.g., 2-6 hours) after consumption of red meat or mammalian-derived products, including gelatin and dairy.6,17 Immediate (within two hours) hypersensitivity reactions have been reported in patients exposed to alpha-gal-containing products through intravenous, subcutaneous, or intramuscular administration (e.g., gelatin-containing vaccines, heparin, antivenoms), as well as patients receiving xenotransplants.4,18 Patients can experience life-threatening anaphylaxis regardless of the mode of exposure.
-Qualitative diagnostics, such as skin testing showing reaction to beef, pork, and lamb, and tolerance to chicken, turkey, and fish antigens, are available.
-However, quantitative alpha-gal-specific IgE tests are also widely available through commercial laboratories, with a value of ≥0.1 kU/L considered positive.19 Management of AGS includes use of antihistamines, epinephrine, and the elimination of mammalian meat and other alpha-gal-containing products from the diet.
+AGS is an IgE-mediated hypersensitivity reaction specific to alpha-gal, an oligosaccharide found on the cells of non-primate mammals and their product derivatives.
+Clinical presentation is broad, and the time to onset depends on the mode of exposure.
+The most common presentation includes gastrointestinal symptoms, urticaria, and anaphylaxis with delayed onset (approximately 2-10 hours) after consumption of red meat or mammalian-derived products, including gelatin and dairy products.6,17 Immediate (within two hours) hypersensitivity reactions have been reported in patients exposed to alpha-gal-containing products through intravenous, subcutaneous, or intramuscular administration (e.g., gelatin-containing vaccines, heparin, antivenoms), as well as patients receiving xenotransplants.4,18 Patients can experience life-threatening anaphylaxis regardless of the mode of exposure.
+Qualitative diagnostics, such as allergy skin testing showing a reaction to beef, pork, and/or lamb antigens and tolerance to chicken, turkey, and fish antigens, are available.
+However, quantitative alpha-gal-specific IgE (sIgE) tests are also widely available through commercial laboratories, with a value of ≥0.1 kU/L generally considered positive.19 Management of AGS includes use of antihistamines, epinephrine, and the elimination of mammalian meat and other alpha-gal-containing products from the diet.
 Avoidance diets and prevention of additional tick bites allow many patients to slowly reintroduce meat into their diets.7

-.20 20 Early case series identified a geographic distribution overlapping with that of the lone star tick.10 Studies have also demonstrated the presence of the alpha-gal moiety in lone star tick saliva, and an increase in alpha-gal specific IgE following a lone star tick bite.10,15 Together, these findings suggest that bites of lone star ticks sensitize patients to alpha-gal and predicate AGS.
-The saliva of the blacklegged tick has also been shown to contain the alpha-gal moiety, and bites of these ticks may similarly sensitize patients and expand the distribution of people at risk.15 Sensitization to alpha-gal has been associated with tick bites; at this time there is no evidence to support sensitization by consumption or parenteral administration of alpha-gal-containing products.10,21 Once sensitized, reactions may occur following exposure to other sources of alpha-gal, including through dietary or parenteral routes.
-Estimates from 2013 suggested that at least 5,000 cases of AGS had been diagnosed in the United States at that time.22 During 2010–2018, 32% of 105,674 persons tested at one commercial laboratory were positive.20 These data do not include risk or clinical information.
+Assessment of commercial laboratory data from 2010-2018 documented that the majority of positive alpha-gal sIgE antibody tests were submitted from the southeast region of the United States, and the number of tests performed increased 81-fold over this time period.20 Early case series identified a geographic distribution overlapping with that of the lone star tick.10 Studies have also demonstrated the presence of the alpha-gal moiety in lone star tick saliva, and an increase in alpha-gal sIgE following a lone star tick bite.10,15 Together, these findings suggest that the bite of a lone star tick can sensitize patients to alpha-gal and predicate AGS.
+The saliva of the blacklegged tick has also been shown to contain the alpha-gal moiety, and bites of these ticks may similarly sensitize patients and expand the distribution of people at risk.15 At this time, sensitization to alpha-gal has only been associated with tick bites; there is currently no evidence to suggest that consumption or parenteral administration of alpha-gal-containing products induces sensitization to alpha-gal.10,21 Once sensitized, patients may have reactions following exposure to other sources of alpha-gal by both dietary or parenteral routes.
+Estimates from 2013 suggested that at least 5,000 cases of AGS had been diagnosed in the United States at that time.22 During 2010–2018, 32% of 105,674 persons tested at one commercial laboratory were positive for alpha-gal sIgE.20 These data do not include risk or clinical information.
 Accurate, up-to-date estimates of burden, disease trends and geographic distribution are hampered by the absence of a standardized case definition and reporting.

 This position statement establishes a standardized surveillance case definition for AGS to be used by states that wish to include AGS in their list of reportable conditions or, depending on capacity and resources, use this definition to conduct pilot studies or targeted surveillance for this emerging syndrome.
 This case definition is not intended for clinical use, however, could be used to help inform clinicians about the estimated burden and trends of AGS in their regions.